stevegrunwell/building-for-php-cli/slides.md

 When a command exits, we do so with an exit code.

 * 0 means that no errors occurred
+* 1–255 represent some sort of error
     * 1 is generally a catch-all for errors
     * 2 is typically meant to indicate incorrect command/arg usage
     * 3–255 may have special meaning; there are a few conventions in the 120s for permissions errors
-    * You might use 3 for validation issues, 4 for network connectivity issues, etc.
+* You might use 3 for filesystem issues, 4 for network connectivity issues, etc.

 Most scripts you come across will generally use 0 or 1: did it succeed or fail (respectively)?